 Assault and Battery

-A Battery becomes an Aggravated Battery if “during the commission of a battery: Intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon.
+A battery case becomes an aggravated battery case if “during the commission of a battery: intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon.
 Also, a person commits aggravated battery if the victim of the battery was pregnant at the time of the offense and the offender knew or should have known that the victim was pregnant.”

 Penalties for Assault & Battery in Florida